Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/Functions.md

 |    Sales   |   Ryan   |  40 |  59000 |         4.3        |
 |  Marketing |   Emma   |  33 |  54000 |          4         |

+!!! info "Info"
+    If you encounter any error message or if you do not get the same output while following this guide, check our [troubleshooting](./Troubleshooting.md) page.
+Common error messages when using functions are also mentioned in the "Handling Errors" section at the bottom of this page.

 ## COUNTIF
 [COUNTIF](./Glossary.md) function can be used when you need to count the number of cells that meet a criterion.
 For detailed explanation on the parameters used in COUNTIF, visit [Google Sheets Help Center - COUNTIF](https://support.google.com/docs/answer/3093480).
  > Scenario: You need to count the number of employees in Sales department.